 "At the age of 22, I stood at the height of my wishes and expectations," Zakrzewska noted.

-"Scores of letters were written by Dr. Schmidt to convince the (German) government that a woman could be competent to hold the position in question and that I have been pronounced so by the whole faculty,'' recalled Zakrzewska
+"Scores of letters were written by Dr. Schmidt to convince the (German) government that a woman could be competent to hold the position in question and that I have been pronounced so by the whole faculty,'' recalled Zakrzewska.

-"She offered to give me private English lessons twice a week and also to make efforts to enable me to enter a college to acquire a title of 'MD," remembered Zakrzewska.
+"She offered to give me private English lessons twice a week and to make efforts to enable me to enter a college to acquire a title of MD," remembered Zakrzewska.

 "I was informed that women physicians in this country were of the lowest rank and that they did not hold even a position of a good nurse," Zakrzewska wrote.

-"I learned the social prejudices, habits, and customs can be as strong barriers to intellectual development as those placed in the way of reform by a despotic German government," Zakrzewska observed.
+"I learned that social prejudices, habits, and customs can be as strong barriers to intellectual development as those placed in the way of reform by a despotic German government," Zakrzewska observed.

-A woman's quest ; the life of Marie E. Zakrzewska, M.D Vietor, Agnes C. editor and creator, D. Appleton 1924
+A woman's quest ; The Life of Marie E. Zakrzewska, M.D Vietor, Agnes C. editor and creator, D. Appleton 1924